timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 A simple tutorial where we first run, and then re-create and re-run, a simple OSGi™ Microservice.

-## Running the Application
+## Building and Running the Example

 We start by first downloading, building and running the enRoute `quickstart` example.
-In addition to demonstrating the simple application, this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisits.
+In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisits.

 Download the [enroute examples](https://github.com/timothyjward/osgi.enroute/tree/55e14b52e277c653ad8975eccf7e92d7813abfec) from GitHub and change directory into `examples/quickstart`.

+### Building the example

 Build the Application with the following commands:

 {% highlight shell-session %}
-$ mvn install
 $ mvn bnd-resolver:resolve
 $ mvn package
 {% endhighlight %}

+### Running the example

-We now have a runnable artefact which can be started with the command
+We now have a runnable artifact which can be started with the command
 {% highlight shell-session %}
 $ java -jar app/target/app.jar
 {% endhighlight %}